crazywhalecc/static-php-cli/README.md

 ### Build Online (using GitHub Actions)

-Use GitHub Action to easily build a statically compiled PHP, and at the same time define the extensions to be compiled by yourself.
+When the above direct download binaries cannot meet your needs, you can use GitHub Action to easily build a statically compiled PHP, and at the same time define the extensions to be compiled by yourself.

 1. Fork me.